Guide to the Capital One Purchase Eraser tool (erase restaurant and streaming expenses through Dec. 31, 2020)

 Capital One will then take you to a page with a list of all travel transactions that have been put on your card in the past 90 days (also restaurant and streaming purchases through June 30, 2020).
 Eligible transactions are the ones that code as a travel purchase (your credit card issuer acknowledges that it’s travel-related).
 For example, you can use Capital One miles for airfare but not for cantaloupe at your local supermarket.

 Sometimes it can be difficult to know for sure if something will code as a travel purchase.
 When I was in Dubai, for example, I used my card to pay for Afternoon Tea at the Burj Al Arab, which is a hotel.
 The transaction coded as a travel purchase because the restaurant was inside a hotel.
-All Capital One knew was that I used my card at a hotel, so they allowed me to redeem my miles to get this purchase for free.
+All Capital One knew was that I used my card at a hotel, so they allowed me to redeem my miles to get this purchase.

 However, I tried the same thing at a restaurant in the Drake Hotel in Chicago, and the transaction coded as a regular restaurant purchase.
 I couldn’t erase that meal with miles.